Explore the latest product updates and best practices at our hybrid Checkmk Conference #12 from June 16-18, 2026 – Register here

 Setting up synthetic monitoring

-Next, configure your synthetic monitoring system to simulate user interactions from different geographical locations and across different user devices.
-Set clear performance thresholds and define alerting criteria so your IT team is promptly notified of any anomalies or performance issues.
+Next, configure your synthetic monitoring system to mimic user interactions from various geographical locations and across different devices.
+Establish clear performance thresholds and set up alert criteria so your IT team can be quickly informed of any anomalies or performance hiccups.
+It’s also essential to regularly review and update your synthetic monitoring scripts to keep up with changes in your application and shifts in typical user behavior.

 Integrating synthetic monitoring with CI/CD pipelines